SteeveMonkey/LocalStorage/README.md

 # LocalStorage

-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that allows you to store items locally on your hard drive.<br>
+A fork of art0007i's [Resonite](https://resonite.com/) mod, LocalStorage, that allows you to store items locally on your hard drive.<br>

 > [!WARNING]
 > This mod does not manage assets.
 If you have an item it will be saved as-is, so cloud assets will remain cloud assets and local assets will remain local assets.